 Joan holds the Certified Professional Coach (CPC) credential from the College of Executive Coaching and the Certified Association Executive (CAE) credential from the American Society of Association Executives (ASAE).
 She has been a member of the American Psychological Association since 1971 and is a member of the APA’s Division of Consulting Psychology and the Society for Psychologists in Management.

-Joan and husband, Carl Thomason, live in Bethesda, MD with their two Labrador Retrievers, raised as part of the Canine Companions for Independence (CCI) service dog program.
+Joan and husband, Carl Thomason, live in Fredericksburg, VA with their Labrador Retriever, raised as part of the Canine Companions for Independence (CCI) service dog program.
 Joan volunteers with Lab Rescue of the Potomac (LRCP, Inc.) as an adoption coordinator.